NEONScience/NEON-Data-Skills/org/tutorialSeries/intro-hdf5-r-series.md

 * Know how to work with HDF5 files in R
 * Know how to work with time-series data within a nested HDF5 file

 ## Things You’ll Need To Complete This Series

-### Setup RStudio
-To complete some of the tutorials in this series, you will need an updated version of `R` and, preferably, RStudio installed on your computer.
+You will need the most current version of `R` and, preferably, `RStudio` loaded on your computer to complete this tutorial.

  <a href = "http://cran.r-project.org/">R</a>
 is a programming language that specializes in statistical computing.
 It is a